attackfrog/lattice/docs/draft.md

 If you want a different number of columns than 6, add the variable `$grid-columns` to `_variables-custom.scss` with your desired value.

-You can also customize the size of the gap between columns and rows with the `$grid-gap` variable.
+You can also customize the size of the gap between columns and rows with the `$grid-gap-cols` and `$grid-gap-rows` variables.

 If you want to use different breakpoints than the default, you can customize them with `$breakpoint-small`, `$breakpoint-medium` and `$breakpoint-large`.
 The default values are 640px, 960px, and 1200px respectively.